mmmarinho/ROS2_Tutorial/docs/source/preamble/ubuntu.rst

    Use :kbd:`TAB` completion extensively.

 Whenever I have to look at a novice's shoulders while they interact with the terminal it gives me a certain level of anxiety.
+That is because they are trying to perfectly type even the longest and meanest paths for files, directories, and programs.

 The terminal has :kbd:`TAB` completion, so use it extensively.
 You can press :kbd:`TAB` at any time to complete the name of a program, folder, file, or pretty much anything.

 Be careful with :program:`sudo`